 Technological advances in drilling allow us to steer our equipment away from the straight line that traditional wells take, deviating to reach a point that could be up to two miles away from the entry site.

 One of the key tools is measurement-while-drilling technology, or borehole telemetry.
-This technology allows our engineers and geologists to monitor in real-time how the drilling is progressing deep beneath the surface.
-Using this technology we are able to plot and manage the path of the well as it curves from a vertical to a horizontal path.
+This technology allows our engineers and geologists to monitor in real-time the drilling progress deep beneath the surface.
+Using this technology, we are able to plot and manage the path of the well as it curves from a vertical to a horizontal path.

 Bonanza Creek is currently developing its Wattenberg position exclusively utilizing horizontal drilling.
 This technique allows us to recover more oil and natural gas for less cost than the traditional vertical method of drilling that has been used in this field for decades.